 What Causes Lung Cancer?

-The most major cause of lung cancer is smoking.
+The leading cause of lung cancer is smoking.
 Tobacco smoke contains many toxic substances that damage the lung’s lining and airways.
 Multiple comprehensive studies of lung cancer have unequivocally found that smoking is its major cause.

 Lung cancer can also occur in non-smokers, however the risk is most extreme if you are, or have ever been, a smoker.
-The amount of cigarettes you have smoked in your lifetime increases your lung cancer risk.
+The amount of cigarettes you have smoked in your lifetime increases your risk of developing lung cancer.

 Other causes of lung cancer include: